 - a.
 Be for one-time-use only, - b.
-Comply with saml-core-2.0-os chapter 3.511, - Comply with saml-profiles-2.0-os chapter 512.
+Comply with saml-core-2.0-os chapter 3.5 (see fn.14), - c.
+Comply with saml-profiles-2.0-os chapter 515.

 The SourceID of the Artifact SHALL be the crypthographic hash of the entityID declared in the metadata made available by the Identity Provider.
 The crypthographic hash function SHALL be known to resist up to date attacks.